 The FDA has no power to review products before they go on the market.
-Companies do not have to list all of the ingredients in their products, nor are they required to register their manufacturing facilities with the government or report "adverse events," making it difficult for regulators to spot potential problems.
+Companies do not have to list all of the ingredients in their products, nor are they required to register their manufacturing facilities with the government or report "adverse events," making it difficult for regulators to identify potential problems.
 Essentially, the cosmetics industry regulates itself.

 Outdated, obsolete, and overall toothless regulations, as well as a glaring lack of public information, imply that millions of Americans are kept in the dark about the safety of personal care products used on our bodies and in our mouths.
 As a result, it's nearly impossible for the average consumer to evaluate all the chemical ingredients in, and potentially harmful effects of, cosmetics and personal care products.

 The Cornucopia Institute's research on toothpaste uncovered some interesting information:

-- When potentially toxic chemical ingredients are present in toothpaste and mouthwash, they are likely to pass directly and quickly into the bloodstream, even if the toothpaste is not swallowed.
-This is because the membrane lining of the mouth (oral mucosa) has an absorption efficiency of more than 90%, according to the Physician's Desk reference Handbook. - A label containing the word "natural" does not necessarily mean a toothpaste is free of potentially harmful ingredients. - Some prominent "natural" brands are manufactured by companies that primarily sell mass-marketed brands.
-For example, Tom's of Maine is owned by Colgate-Palmolive, the company that also makes Colgate toothpaste. - Toothpastes sold in Europe have different, safer formulations than the same products, made by the same companies sold in the U.S., to accommodate stricter EU cosmetics laws. - The American Dental Association is heavily subsidized by the cosmetic industry, creating a conflict of interest.
-Its seal does not guarantee the safety of toothpastes, or other oral products, or the quality of the ingredients in these products. - The drive to maximize profit margins focuses investment in advertising and packaging, rather than safe and high quality ingredients. - Many ingredients in toothpastes are synthetics derived from petroleum or from heavily processed and synthesized natural ingredients, which, in their final formulation, are not remotely related to the natural parent compound (e.g. coconut oil), and some may become potentially toxic.
+- When potentially toxic chemical ingredients are present in toothpaste and mouthwash, they are likely to pass directly and quickly into the bloodstream, even if the product is not swallowed.
+This is because the membrane lining of the mouth (oral mucosa) has an absorption efficiency of more than 90%, according to the Physician's Desk Reference Handbook. - A label containing the word "natural" does not necessarily mean a toothpaste is free of potentially harmful ingredients. - Some prominent "natural" brands are manufactured by companies that primarily sell mass-marketed brands.
+For example, Tom's of Maine is owned by Colgate-Palmolive, the company that also makes Colgate toothpastes. - Toothpastes sold in Europe have different, safer formulations than the same products, made by the same companies and sold in the U.S., to accommodate stricter EU cosmetics laws. - The American Dental Association is heavily subsidized by the cosmetic industry, creating a conflict of interest.
+Its seal does not guarantee the safety of toothpastes, or other oral products, or the quality of the ingredients in these products. - The drive to maximize profit margins focuses investments in advertising and packaging, rather than safe and high quality ingredients. - Many ingredients in toothpastes are synthetics derived from petroleum or from heavily processed and synthesized natural ingredients.
+In their final formulation, they may differ greatly from the natural parent compound (e.g., coconut oil) or may even become potentially toxic. - Toothpaste ingredient labels are often unintelligible, with difficult-to-pronounce ingredients that only a cosmetics chemist could decipher or understand. - Some toothpastes may contain contaminated ingredients.
+In addition, toxic compounds may be formed by the interaction of ingredients under certain conditions or may be released slowly over time. - The average American will use approximately 20 gallons of toothpaste over his or her lifetime. - Children are at greater risk of exposure, because they tend to ingest more toothpaste than adults; in addition, their exposure will be greater than adults' in terms of amount of toothpaste used per body weight.